 What we can all learn from Marc Panu, a College Walk-on

-Panu shows players everywhere, that there is a chance.
+Panu shows players everywhere, that there is always a chance, and the college football recruiting process is never done.
 He is a great example of a role-model other athletes can look to when they are unsure if they want to pursue a career in college sports.
 Make sure you are ready to give it your all when it comes to getting recruited.
 If you are able to stick with the challenge of being a walk-on athlete and put all your effort on the field, then coaches will take notice.

 If you have further questions about being a walk-on athlete than leave a comment below or connect with us on Facebook and Twitter.